vict0rsch/gitmopy/README.md

  already staged

 ╭─ Options ───────────────────────────────────────────────────────────────────────────╮
-│ --repo                 TEXT  Path to the git repository [default: .]                │ │ --add     --no-add           Whether or not to interactively select files to stage  │ │                              if none is already staged                              │ │                              [default: no-add]                                      │ │ --push    --no-push          Whether to `git push` after commit.
-Disabled by        │ │                              default.                                               │ │                              [default: no-push]                                     │ │ --dry     --no-dry           Whether or not to actually commit. [default: no-dry]   │ │ --help                       Show this message and exit.                            │ ╰─────────────────────────────────────────────────────────────────────────────────────╯
+│ --repo                             TEXT  Path to the git repository [default: .]    │ │ --add           --no-add                 Whether or not to interactively select     │ │                                          files to stage if none is already staged   │ │                                          [default: no-add]                          │ │ --push          --no-push                Whether to `git push` after commit.
+If     │ │                                          multiple remotes exist, you will be asked  │ │                                          to interactively choose the ones to push   │ │                                          to.
+Use --remote to skip interactive       │ │                                          selection.
+Disabled by default.            │ │                                          [default: no-push]                         │ │ --dry           --no-dry                 Whether or not to actually commit.         │ │                                          [default: no-dry]                          │ │ --remote                           TEXT  Remote to push to after commit.
+Use to     │ │                                          skip interactive remote selection when     │ │                                          several exist.
+Use several '--remote       │ │                                          {remote name}' to push to multiple remotes │ │ --keep-alive    --no-keep-alive          Whether or not to keep the app alive after │ │                                          commit, to be ready for another one.       │ │                                          [default: no-keep-alive]                   │ │ --help                                   Show this message and exit.                │ ╰─────────────────────────────────────────────────────────────────────────────────────╯
 ```